anoma/namada/documentation/dev/src/explore/design/ledger/ibc.md

 ```

 ### Make a packet
 IBC-related transaction given some IBC messages or packets would make a packet and send it.
-For example, when a transaction is given `MsgTransfer` for transfer between ledgers, it should make a packet including `FungibleTokenPacketData` to specify the sender, receiver, token, and amount.
+For example, when a transaction wants to transfer a token between ledgers, it should make a packet including `FungibleTokenPacketData` to specify the sender, receiver, token, and amount.

 ### Store a proof and state
 These proofs can be stored to the storage on the ledger.
 It should be prefixed (e.g. `ibc/`) to protect them from other storage operations.
 The paths(keys) for Tendermint client are defined by [ICS 24](https://github.com/cosmos/ibc/blob/master/spec/core/ics-024-host-requirements/README.md#path-space).

 ### Emit IBC event
-IBC relayer can subscribe the ledger with Tendermint RPC.
-The ledger should set IBC events to `events` in the response to allow for relayers to get the events.
+The ledger should set an IBC event to `events` in the ABCI response to allow relayers to get the events.
+The transaction execution should return `TxResult` including an event.
+IBC relayer can subscribe the ledger with Tendermint RPC and get the event.

 ### IBC context
 IBC context provides functions to handle IBC modules.
 IBC-related transaction handles IBC modules through IBC context. [ibc-rs](https://github.com/informalsystems/ibc-rs) defines functions required by these operations.
 IBC context should implement these functions.
 For example, `ClientReader` is defined for the read-only part of the client (ICS 2).
 It has functions for the client module; `client_type()`, `client_state()`, `consensus_state()`, and `client_counter()`.

 ```rust
 pub struct IbcContext {...}

 // ICS 2